op7ic/DNS-Testing-Script/README.md

 To ensure efficient testing while maintaining statistical validity:
 - Downloads all available threat feeds
 - Collects all unique domains across all sources
-- Randomly select 3000 domains
+- Uses shuffle algorithm for unbiased random selection
 - Tests 3000 domains as a representative sample
 - If fewer than 3000 domains are available, tests all domains